luslab/luslab.github.io/_docs/nextflow/nf-core.md

 Apart from ready-to-use pipelines, nf-core has a growing collection of modules - wrapped bioinformatical tools ready to import into an nf-core pipeline.
 As of August, 2020, this collection is still under construction, but should get more stable in the near future.
 Here you can find the [repository of the nf-core modules](https://github.com/nf-core/modules).

+On our [wiki page about building Nextflow pipelines](...) you can find more information on how to use nf-core and other modules.

 If you are thinking about developing a new pipeline for a particular data type that could be incorporated into nf-core in the future, please make sure to join the `new-pipelines` channel in the nf-core Slack workspace and ask there if it is a good idea (someone may be planning to do the same kind of a pipeline, or an existing pipeline may cover the functionality that you want to implement).